andrew-selvia/journal/software/developer/scala/get-started.md

 To aid you along your journey, refer to the following resources:

 * [Scala School](http://twitter.github.io/scala_school): Twitter's homegrown course for getting new engineers up to speed quickly

+## Environment configuration

+Rather than manually managing various versions of JDKs, Scala, and SBT, you may appreciate them to be managed by SDKMAN as suggested in [this article](https://mungingdata.com/java/sdkman-multiple-versions-java-sbt-scala/).